chebfun/chebsite/docs/functions/chebfunpref/chebfunpref.md

     associated to that field in Q.  Any fields of Q that are not properties of P are interpreted as preferences for the constructor of the underlying representation technology and are placed in P.TECHPREFS.
-The exceptions to this are the fields BREAKPOINTPREFS, SINGPREFS, and TECHPREFS.
+The exceptions to this are the fields SPLITPREFS, BLOWUPPREFS, and TECHPREFS.
 If Q has fields with these names, they will be assumed to be MATLAB structures and will be "merged" with the structures of default preferences stored in the properties of the same names in P using <span class="helptopic">chebfunpref</span>.MERGEPREFS().